inf112-v20/Kokkene/src/test/java/inf112/skeleton/app/Manual Tests/BoardTests.md

 When the player is moving by either 1,2 or 3 steps per keyUp, \
 if there is a wall in front of the player.\
 The player should never move through the wall.

+## Updating HUD
+When walking into a hole or outside of the map, you take damage,\
+and it should update the current health of the player, in the top right corner

+## Healthpoints and lifepoints
+Healthpoints are updated procedurally in the top right corner.\
+When losing over 10 health, you lose a lifepoint, and it is showed - \
+on the player.